 What to Wear Tips for Dressing Well for Your Portrait Session

-What to wear to a photo session can be an incredibly stressful decision-making process.
+What to wear to a portrait photo session can be an incredibly stressful decision-making process.
 The pressure to look effortlessly coordinated, as well as chic, can make your head spin.
 It’s hard enough to pick out what to wear yourself, let alone the whole family.
 Finding a balance between style tips and your own personality is possible!
 Keep reading for style guidelines and tips to have you well dressed and able to focus on having a great photo session.

 The color wheel is your friend.